codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

         :returns:  Query object on success, false on failure
         :rtype:    mixed

         Creates a new table.
-Usage:  See `Creating a table`_.
+Usage:  See `Creating a Table`_.

     .. php:method:: dropColumn($table, $column_name)